jfson/jfson/README.md

 ### Hi there 👋

-My name is Jfson, an Android software engineer at Alibaba.
+My name is Jfson, an Android software engineer.

 - 🌱 I'm currently learning tensorflow lite